 - check that the personnel working on a project are employees of the company that submitted the application; - have each employee keep a daily time sheet for each project and make sure that the time section of the R&D administrative records is updated within ten working days; - do not book hours spent on activities that are not deemed to constitute R&D work as R&D hours.
-Activities that are not deemed to constitute R&D work (see section 4) include training programmes, courses and symposia, administrative or organisational work and hours worked outside the EU; - keep documents such as minutes, reports, sketches, drawings, photos of prototypes, measurement reports and calculations, and file them in your R&D administrative records; - keep such documents as invoices and proofs of payment of the costs and expenditures that were incurred as part of your R&D (this does not apply if you have elected the fixed sum approach); - devote attention to the above points even when the project is not a success.
+Activities that are not deemed to constitute R&D work (see chapter 4) include training programmes, courses and symposia, administrative or organisational work and hours worked outside the EU; - keep documents such as minutes, reports, sketches, drawings, photos of prototypes, measurement reports and calculations, and file them in your R&D administrative records; - keep documents such as quotations, order confirmations, invoices and receipts of the costs and expenditure incurred for your R&D activities and any documents that demonstrate costs and expenditure (solely) serving your R&D activities (please see 6.5 and 6.7).
+This does not apply if you have elected the fixed sum; - devote attention to the above points even when the project is not a success.